yupgup/jonitrythall.com/_posts/2025-03-07-wrapping-wiggle-work.markdown

 <img src="/content/2025/03/bye-rect.png">

 ## Happy Happenings, Deep Dilemma
 While not a straightforward decision, I believe it boils down to the misalignment of goals.
 I’ve loved managing this community and making sure it felt cozy, welcoming, and active.
-I’m grateful for people choosing to spend their remote hours hanging out with me and appreciate the friendships I could create and strengthen here.
+I’m grateful for people choosing to spend their remote hours hanging out—trusting that I would create a safe and enjoyable space—and am grateful for the friendships I could create and strengthen here.

 <img src="/content/2025/03/events.png">
 <img src="/content/2025/03/fun.png">